Do you need a boat to join the sailing club?

 Getting boats into and out of the water can be strenuous, so we help each other.
 On a very windy day sailing can be hard, so we learn how to reduce its power on the boat and ultimately, use the wisdom of age to know our limits.
-Then stand and watch the youger hotheads going swimming.
+Then stand and watch the younger hotheads going swimming.

 Come and have a chat with people like you at the club.

 Is sailing expensive?

 -Yes.
 Or No. Depends.
 SVSC membership is about as cheap as it gets, £57 a year (or £35 concessionary or junior.)
 You can use a club boat for £5 -£10 a day.
 So if you sailed 20 times a year, it would cost less than £8 a go.
 Sail more and it's even less.
 Comparable with trips to the cinema?

 Get keen and buy your own boat (let's start 2nd hand from a few hundred pounds) and you have to start paying the council for a water licence ( £80) the insurance (about £50) and £35 to the club to keep your boat here.

-Start competing in serious national races ( £20 a day entrance fees) and you may want to buy a better boat (new boats from a few £ thousand upwards,) with insurance going up to cover.
-And you'll want to spend a few hundred pounds on your sailing clothes.
+Start competing in serious national races ( £20+ a day entrance fees) and you may want to buy a better boat with a road trailer (new boats from a few £ thousand upwards), with insurance going up to cover.
+And you'll want to spend a few hundred pounds on better sailing clothes.